 When the twist grip is returned to neutral, the speed control will reset to standard operation.

 REVERSING BUTTON

-If you accidentally hit the reversing button while working in close quarters, the truck will move in the direction of the forks until the button is released.
+If you accidentally hit the reversing button while working in close quarters, the truck will move in the direction of the forks.

 Be careful.
 The reversing button cannot prevent all injuries.